 - Myotonic Dystrophy Type I (DM1) aka Steinert disease

 - Myotonic Dystrophy type II (DM2) aka PROMM (proximal myotonic myopathy)

-For DM2 the repeat expansion is a CCTG in CNBP (cellular nucleic-acid-binding protein, formerly ZNF9) on chromosome 3q21.
+For DM2 the repeat expansion is a CCTG in CNBP gene (cellular nucleic-acid-binding protein, formerly ZNF9) on chromosome 3q21.
 There is a founder effect for increased prevalence in some geographical areas, most notably in Finland.
-Though repeat numbers can be much higher, anywhere form over 75 to over 10,000, severity of the condition is much less clearly related and the expansion size tends to be more stable over generations.
+Though repeat numbers can be much higher, anywhere from over 75 to over 10,000, severity of the condition is much less clearly related and the expansion size tends to be more stable over generations.
 Age of onset is always in adulthood and there is no congenital form.